wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

     </table>

     !!!
 Info
-        Array Filters parameter should be in a JSON object format.
-Please refer to the example below.
+        Array filters parameter should be in a JSON object format.
+See the example given below.

         ```
         {